zx247549135/GPUML/README.md

-# My Paper
+# Paper for GPU&ML

-This paper is for me.
+This paper is for somebody.